 Major changes in work and life experiences may blur differences between preferences as people learn to use Visual, Aural, Read/write and Kinesthetic modes in new situations.
 Preferences may also be masked by experiences.
 Note that the results of the questionnaire are four scores not one and even when one score dominates the total the other three scores can obviously be used as well.
 Even a zero score indicates that that mode is not preferred – it does not indicate that it is not available as a learning strategy.

 No one mode is superior and there is no superior set for VARK’s four-score results.
 Although business, government and academic institutions may appear to be biased towards using Read/write (print) resources, life is much more varied.
 And you can be successful with almost any combination.
 “You may be different but you are not dumb.”
-VARK believes that every learner can improve their learning strategies and there is no magic set of scores (we term them Profiles).
-People can use their VARK results to explore their own views about whether their VARK Profile fits them.
+VARK believes that every learner can improve their learning strategies and there is no magic set of scores.
+People can use their VARK results to explore their own views about whether their VARK preference fits them.
 For example, a person with a strong Visual preference could be asked:

 - “How important is colour in your life?”